-Outcome Measure of Frequency (Objective 2) Measure of Association (Regression Model) (Objective 3) Timing of Outcome Ascertainment Timing of Exposure Ascertainment Unit of Analysis Spontaneous abortions Prevalence Odds ratio (logistic regression) Before week 20 of pregnancy 30 days before LMP up to the earliest of end of 20 weeks of pregnancy or end of pregnancy Pregnancy Fetal deaths/stillbirths Prevalence Odds ratio (logistic regression) At or after week 20 of pregnancy 30 days before LMP or any time in pregnancy (i.e., before the time of fetal death) Pregnancy Elective terminations Prevalence Odds ratio (logistic regression) Before week 20 of pregnancy 30 days before LMP up to the earliest of end of 20 weeks of pregnancy, or end of pregnancy if prior to end of 20 weeks Pregnancy Eclampsia/pre- eclampsia Prevalence Odds ratio (logistic regression) At any time of pregnancy follow-up 30 days before LMP or any time in pregnancy Pregnancy Major congenital malformations Prevalence Odds ratio (logistic regression) At birth or during infant follow-up 30 days before LMP up to and including first trimester of pregnancy Fetuses (live births or others if the information is available for terminations or stillbirths) or live births Small for gestational age Prevalence Odds ratio (logistic regression) At birth 30 days before LMP or any time in pregnancy Live births Preterm births Prevalence Odds ratio (logistic regression) At birth 30 days before LMP or any time in pregnancy, or at infant birth through end of first month after birth Live births
+Outcome Measure of Frequency (Objective 2) Measure of Association (Regression Model) (Objective 3) Timing of Outcome Ascertainment Timing of Exposure Ascertainment Unit of Analysis Spontaneous abortions Prevalence Odds ratio (logistic regression) Before week 20 of pregnancy 30 days before LMP up to the earliest of end of 20 weeks of pregnancy or end of pregnancy Pregnancy Fetal deaths/stillbirths Prevalence Odds ratio (logistic regression) At or after week 20 of pregnancy 30 days before LMP or any time in pregnancy (i.e., before the time of fetal death) Pregnancy Elective terminations Prevalence Odds ratio (logistic regression) Before week 20 of pregnancy 30 days before LMP up to the earliest of end of 20 weeks of pregnancy, or end of pregnancy if prior to end of 20 weeks Pregnancy Eclampsia/pre- eclampsia Prevalence Odds ratio (logistic regression) At any time of pregnancy follow-up 30 days before LMP or any time in pregnancy Pregnancy Major congenital malformations Prevalence Odds ratio (logistic regression) At birth or during infant follow-up 30 days before LMP up to and including first trimester of pregnancy Main analysis: infants from live births.
+Sensitivity analysis: fetuses/infants from all pregnancies, including spontaneous abortions, fetal deaths/stillbirths, elective terminations, and pregnancies ending in live births Small for gestational age Prevalence Odds ratio (logistic regression) At birth 30 days before LMP or any time in pregnancy Live births

-Table 9.
+Table 10.
 Statistical Analyses of Study Outcomes